 Market Consulting Corporation offers a range of litigation support and expert witness services for both claimants / plaintiffs and respondents / defendants in matters involving the following:

-Multiple layers of legal standards and industry rules have evolved in an effort to provide ample protection of investor interests.
+Multiple layers of legal standards and industry rules have evolved in an effort to provide ample protection of investor interests in brokerage account situations.

 At the federal level, the U.S. Securities and Exchange Commission holds that “When your broker recommends that you buy or sell a particular security, your broker must have a reasonable basis for believing that the recommendation is suitable for you.”
 The basis for this belief requires consideration of the client’s overall financial situation, investment objectives and tolerance for risk.

-The New York Stock Exchange (NYSE), FINRA (Financial Industry Regulatory Authority), and other industry self-regulatory organizations have in turn adopted investment suitability rules to be observed by member firms and brokers.
+Over the years the New York Stock Exchange (NYSE), FINRA (Financial Industry Regulatory Authority), and other industry self-regulatory organizations have in times past adopted investment suitability rules to be observed by member firms and brokers.
 Again, a balance of objectives, needs and risk tolerance is stipulated.

 At the level of individual brokerage firms, extensive and detailed Compliance Manuals provide guidance for brokers to keep within reasonable standards for suitable conduct.
 Individual states also have regulations governing acceptable broker procedures.